tylerneylon/small_notes/mind_model/mind_model.md

 feedback, it's useful if you can later reinforce good decisions, or discourage repetition of mistakes.

+Just as language models come with knowledge baked into them, an action model is also capable of holding knowledge, but I've included a separate memory module.
-The motivation for the "recent memory" module in the mind model is a place that can essentially memorize exactly what has happened recently before it's baked into the action model.
+The motivation for the *recent memory* module in the mind model is a place that can essentially memorize exactly what has happened recently before it's integrated (through some kind of training) into the action model.
 I suspect this is useful because, as you fine-tune LLMs, you can easily cause catastrophic forgetting, which is the effective erasure of old memories.
 In other words, in practice it seems that new memories are added carefully, perhaps in order to keep old memories intact.